Banoun

 The app opens with confidence

 Banoun leans on a navy that feels calm and a peach that feels warm.
-The palette tells parents they landed somewhere considered and tells kids they landed somewhere friendly.
-Every screen from splash to checkout follows the same rules.
+The palette tells parents they have landed somewhere considered, and tells kids they have landed somewhere friendly, and every screen from the splash to the checkout follows the same rules.
+It is a small thing that does a lot of work, because in retail the way an app feels in the first three seconds shapes whether anyone trusts it with their card.

 2Native platforms